GunnySensei/NoteTaker/README.md

 ## Description of Project

 - This is a live web application that uses a .json database to save/load notes on enter.
 Using Express.js and Node.js, this application uses multiple webpages for data continuity.
-This was a solo project. .
+This was a solo project.

+## Links

+<a src="https://serene-inlet-66143.herokuapp.com/">Heroku Live Application </a>

 ##Table of Contents